How to Automate Tasks in SQL Server Management Studio

 3. Use Maintenance Plans for Common Tasks

-- Right-click on Maintenance Plans and select New Maintenance Plan.
+- Right-click Maintenance Plans > New Maintenance Plan.

-- Use the drag-and-drop interface to add tasks and configure their properties.
+- Use the wizard to configure tasks like:

 4. Schedule T-SQL Scripts